awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-constraints.md

   + VACUUM
   + SET LOCAL
   + ALTER TABLE APPEND
-  + Transaction statements, such as BEGIN and START TRANSACTION\.
 + The `registerOutParameter` method call through the Java Database Connectivity \(JDBC\) driver isn't supported for the `refcursor` data type\.
 For an example of using the `refcursor` data type, see [Returning a result set](stored-procedure-result-set.md)\.